alphagov/digitalmarketplace-contained/README.md

 Utilities to manage the environment can be found in the `resources-for-container/files/utils` folder, which is copied onto the container - typically, those utilities need to be run on the container.

-Ideally, we will have time to provide a more integrated and convenient management "consolle" at some point.
+Ideally, we will have time to provide a more integrated and convenient management "console" at some point.

 ## TODO
 * Smaller refactoring / improvements that should be done next: